Note: The Escort Redline EX and Valentine One (first generation) have been discontinued. See reviews of the latest detectors.

 The V1 remains focused on performance rather than features.
 There's no auto mute, no selectable band defeat or GPS, for instance.
 A routine task like shutting off X band, which has nearly disappeared in this country, takes about 12 seconds in an Escort and can be done while driving.
 Doing the same with a V1 requires an Internet search followed by an extended session of button-pushing.
 Neophytes may find the process most safely done at home.

 All operations are controlled by a rotary multi-function switch that handles audio volume, muting and operating mode.
 Using a single control conserves space but slows the pace considerably.
-A change of operating modes requires a leisurely 2.1 seconds, for instance, while both Escorts accomplished that task in one-tenth the time.
+A change of operating modes requires a leisurely 2.1 seconds, for instance, while both Escorts accomplished that task 10 times faster.

 The front of the matte-black housing is dominated by large red arrows that depict radar direction.
 The bright LEDs are readily seen during daylight and while a photocell dims them at night, they remain visible for hundreds of feet to the rear.
 This tends to attract curious cops.
 Many detector-poor drivers also seem to find the arrows irresistible, drawn near like moths to a flame, often tailgating and refusing to back off.
 A concealed display ($39) is necessary to kill the light show after dark and lessen the come-hither effect.